coreinfrastructure/best-practices-badge/criteria.md

 We expect that these practices and their detailed criteria will be updated, even after badges are released.
-Thus, criteria (and badges) probably will have a year identifier and will age out after a year or two.
+Thus, criteria (and badges) probably will have a year identifier and will phase out after a year or two.
 We expect it will be easy to update the information, so this relatively short badge life should not be a barrier.